mmohajer9/javascript-notes/F - Objects/1 - notes.md

 11. Object Descriptors

-    1. Every Property you add and every method you add is basiaclly a property which holds an objecct that is called **Descriptor**.
+    1. Every Property you add and every method you add is basiaclly a property which holds an object that is called **Descriptor**.
 So , How to get that ?
     2. To get property descriptor use this :

        ```javascript